Excitement for Ghanaians As British High Commission Opens Job Vacancies for National Service Interns

 US embassy announces job openings in Ghana

-In a Facebook post, the US Department of State listed the requirements for the available employment opportunities at their foreign missions.
+In a Facebook post, the US Department of State listed the requirements for the available employment opportunities at foreign missions.

 Source: YEN.com.gh